Skip to main content

 Recruitment agencies offer employers an invaluable service: helping them find quality candidates for open positions with minimal effort on their part.
 However, if you’re going to use one in the Netherlands, it's important that you understand your rights and obligations as an employer under Dutch law when entering into such a contract.

-In this article, I'll provide readers with a comprehensive overview of recruitment agency contracts in The Netherlands so they can make informed decisions about who to work with and ensure all parties adhere to legal requirements.
+In this article, I provide an overview of recruitment agency contracts in the Netherlands so you can make informed decisions about who to work with and make sure all parties adhere to legal requirements.

 Overview of Dutch labour laws